Faith Promise Event: Theme Suggestions

 - Increased Engagement

-A compelling theme captures the congregation's attention and can motivates them to participate
+A compelling theme can capture the congregation's attention and motivate people to participate

 actively.
 A theme that resonates with the audience can generate excitement.
 That leads to